IanHooper613/Employee-Tracker/README.md

   ## Starting Off
   I started this application by building a simple datatbase in MySQL Workbench.
 The database consited of a few simple tables that were populated with data.
-  The database in MySQL needed to be linked to the index.js file in order for the  application to work.
+The  database in MySQL Workbencb needed to be linked to the index.js file in order for the application to work.